- Parenting Special Needs Magazine - https://www.parentingspecialneeds.org -

 Enjoy the ice cream!

-Becca Eisenberg is a mother of two young children and a speech language pathologist, author and instructor.
-Her website, https://languageduringmealtime.com/ [8] encourages learning time during mealtime.
-On her website, she writes children’s book recommendations, app recommendations, as well as child friendly recipes with language tips their family.
+Becca Eisenberg is a mother of two young children and a speech-language pathologist, author, and instructor.
+On her website, www.lifeskills2learn.com [10], she writes children’s book recommendations, app recommendations, and teaches life skills for children.

 Encourage Speech & Create Yum With These Recipes for Cooking With Kids [11]